MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 1. Check the [system requirements](/visualstudio/releases/2022/system-requirements).
 These requirements help you know whether your computer supports Visual Studio 2022.

+1. Make sure that the user performing the installation has administrator permissions on the machine.
+For more information, see [User Permissions and Visual Studio](/visualstudio/ide/user-permissions-and-visual-studio).

 1. Apply the latest Windows updates.
 These updates ensure that your computer has both the latest security updates and the required system components for Visual Studio.

 1. Reboot.
 The reboot ensures that any pending installs or updates don't hinder your Visual Studio install.

 1. Free up space.
 Remove unneeded files and applications from your system drive by, for example, running the Disk Cleanup app.

+You can install Visual Studio 2022 side by side with other versions.
+For more information, see [Visual Studio 2022 platform targeting and compatibility](/visualstudio/releases/2022/compatibility) and [Install Visual Studio versions side-by-side](install-visual-studio-versions-side-by-side.md).

 ::: moniker-end

+## Step 2 - Determine which version and edition of Visual Studio to install

+You will need to decide which version and edition of Visual Studio to install.
+The most common options are:

 ::: moniker range="vs-2019"

-For questions about running previous versions of Visual Studio side by side with Visual Studio 2019, see [Visual Studio 2019 Platform Targeting and Compatibility](/visualstudio/releases/2019/compatibility/).

-::: moniker-end

-::: moniker range=">=vs-2022"

-You can install Visual Studio 2022 side by side with previous versions.
-For more information, see [Visual Studio 2022 platform targeting and compatibility](/visualstudio/releases/2022/compatibility) and [Install Visual Studio versions side-by-side](install-visual-studio-versions-side-by-side.md?view=vs-2022&preserve-view=true).

-::: moniker-end

-## Step 2 - Download Visual Studio

-Next, download the Visual Studio bootstrapper file.

-::: moniker range="vs-2019"

-To do so, select the following button, and choose the edition of Visual Studio that you want to download to your **Downloads** folder.
+- The latest release of Visual Studio 2019 that is hosted on Microsoft servers.
+To install this, click on the following button and then choose the correct edition.
+A small "bootstrapper" file will then be downloaded into your **Downloads** folder.

  > [!div class="button"]
  > [Download Visual Studio](/visualstudio/releases/2019/release-notes/)